EverWinter23/acadbot/README.md

 # ABOUT
+**Specially for LINUX and MAC users**

-**acabot** provides a unified interface for using WebKiosk with a single configuration file.
-You can use coala from within your favorite terminal to meet all your WebKiosk needs.
+**acabot** is a **command line interface** that provides a unified interface for using WebKiosk with a single configuration file.
+You can use acadbot from within your favorite terminal to meet all your WebKiosk needs.

 Sneak Peak...
 <p align="center">
   <img src="/asciinema/acadbot.svg?sanitize=true" alt="acadbot in work"/>